The Best 14 Retail Software Solutions for Retailers and Etailers

 Social Media Marketing tools allow users to create and manage social media posts and advertising campaigns, and monitor statistics across Instagram, Facebook, YouTube, etc.

-Seventy-five thousand customers enjoy Buffer's simple way to schedule posts ahead of time.
-A publishing service that allows users to connect 8 social media accounts and create 100 posts, it starts at $15 per month, while analytical goes for $35.
+Seventy-five thousand customers enjoy Buffer’s simple way to schedule posts ahead of time.
+A publishing service that allows users to connect eight social media accounts and create 100 posts, it starts at $15 per month, while analytics goes for $35.

 The product includes a stories planner, hashtag planner, Instagram tagging, first comment, and more.